Table of Contents

 Body Finish

-The PF15ECE is available in a variety of finishes like Black High Gloss, Natural High Gloss, and Transparent Blue Sunburst High Gloss.
+The PF15ECE is available in various finishes, such as Black High Gloss, Natural High Gloss, and Transparent Blue Sunburst High Gloss.

 Pros and Cons of the Ibanez PF15ECE